Pap Screening and Cervical Cancer Prevention

 What if I had a hysterectomy?

 If you’ve had a hysterectomy it’s important to know if you still have your cervix, or if it was removed.
 This will help determine if further Pap tests are required.
 It is recommended you consult with your health care provider to determine what screening is right for you, based on your history.

-If you have had a sub-total hysterectomy (cervix remains), you should continue to have a regular Pap test every two years.
+If you have had a sub-total hysterectomy (cervix remains), you should continue to have a regular Pap test every three years.

 If you have had a total hysterectomy (cervix removed) and have not been treated for cervical dysplasia or cancer of the cervix, you do not need to continue to have regular Pap tests.